rizwansoaib/snake-game/README.md

 1. Save High Score
 2. Show current Score
 3. Show remaining attempt for eating food
-4. If food grasp speed and length of snake increase
+4. If food grasp speed then length of snake increase
-5. If unfortunately not grasp food speed and length decrease
+5. If unfortunately not grasp food speed then length decrease
 6. Score decide on basis of remaining attempt for each food
 7. Cheat Code :
    Press i for increment current score by 20 (i=increment)